 Good news for 2021.
-The Ministry of Housing, Communities and Local Government (MCLG) has announced game-changer updates to Part L and F New Homes Mandate.
-Effective this year!
-It means not only significant, but imminent changes to the energy efficiency of new home design and build.
+The Ministry of Housing, Communities and Local Government (MCLG) has announced game-changer updates to Part L and F New Homes Mandate as a first step towards the Future Homes Standard.
+Effective this year, it means not only significant, but imminent changes to the energy efficiency of new home design and build.

-It brings the 2025 target for the Future Home standard (reducing CO2 emissions by 75-80%) within our grasp and the UK’s ambitious Net Zero target for 2050 one step closer.
+It brings the 2025 target for the Future Homes Standard (reducing CO2 emissions by 75-80%) within our grasp and the UK’s ambitious Net Zero target for 2050 one step closer.

 There’s lots of detail in the report and a few updates are still to be confirmed including: a new consultation on the overheating of residential properties; implications for non-domestic properties; the impact on new home design and build and how sign off for new builds will be way more stringent, requiring more involvement from a qualified energy consultant.